 Friedrich Nietzsche was born in Prussian Saxony and his life landed in the second half of the nineteenth century.
 He was raised in a family of practicing Lutheran’s, and some of his family members were Lutheran pastors.
 He was educated at the universities of Bonn and Leipzig, and at an unprecedented young age he was appointed as a professor of classical philology at the University of Basel.
 It is significant to understand the intellectual environment Nietzsche grew up and found himself writing in during his productive years.
 German philosophy was still very much influenced by Kant’s critical philosophy, Hegel had died only a few years before Nietzsche was born, the Communist Manifesto was published when he was four, and he was fifteen when Darwin’s Origin of Species was published.
 Nietzsche’s critical analysis and sharp, poignant, rejection of tradition and teleology was the pinnacle of this intellectual current.
 It is within this historical backdrop that we find the character of Zarathustra, Nietzsche’s prophet.
 Who was Zarathustra?
 What was his message?
 For those who have ears, let’s examine the prophetic message of Zarathustra.

 It is important to take note of the rhetorical force of the antichrist narrative Nietzsche develops to counter the revealed truths of Christianity.
-What Nietzsche’s prophet proclaims is a diabolically satanic attack on truth, but in order to recognize the impact of the message a clear explanation is necessary.
+The message Nietzsche’s prophet proclaims is a diabolically satanic attack on truth, but in order to recognize the impact of the message a clear explanation is necessary.
 If we are to defeat the spirit of Zarathustra, knowledge of his demonic machinations is a requirement that cannot be avoided.
 To defeat the devil and his evil hordes we must know the rhetorical games they play to confuse even the elect.

 A prophet is usually a person that has been given a message from on high, and proclaims the assigned divine dispatch amongst a group of people that are reluctant to accept the truth espoused by the chosen one.
 Biblically speaking, prophets such as Isaiah, Ezekiel, and Jeremiah faced a hostile people that had fallen from the grace of God by turning their back on the Mosaic covenant.
 Jesus, the final prophet of God, also faced aggressive backlash from the Pharisees he publicly chastised.
 The difference, however, between Christ and the other prophets is that the latter claimed to be messengers of God, and the former said he is God.